 As with eKYC, there is also eKYB which offers digital solutions in KYB to decrease bureaucracy and bring costs down¹.

 Why is KYC/KYB Needed to Complete My Payments from Online Payment Providers and Gateways?

 Aside from being mandatory in most countries for any business to implement these processes, KYC/KYB is needed to ensure that the payment provider does not become complicit in criminal activities ranging from fraud and money laundering to financing terrorist activities.
 Moreover, this also helps to maintain a safe and secure payments ecosystem for users on the platform, thereby ensuring that any transacting parties are confident in the other.

 Payment platforms with strong KYC or KYB protocols and processes may also be able to catch, or prevent, instances of criminal activity before they can cause real damage and harm to both users and businesses alike.

-Does the Process of KYC/KYB Differ if I’m Using an Escrow Solution Instead of a Payment Gateway or Payment Checkout?
+Does the Process of KYC/KYB Differ if I’m Using an Escrow Solution Instead of an eCommerce Payment Gateway or Payment Checkout?

 In simple terms, no. Escrow payments–especially high-value transactions–tend to have a more hands-on process in place to ensure that the transactions processed are smooth and that both transacting parties are sufficiently protected from fraudulent sellers or non-paying buyers.